-Chloe squints at me in the mirror, but doesn’t say anything.
+Chloe squints at my reflection in the mirror, but doesn’t say anything.

 “Besides, there’s no such word as librariany.”
 I secure the braid with a hair tie, then pull out a few strands on either side of her face.
 Now the look is complete.

 I pretend not to hear.
 Besides, as much as I would like to think that she is simply trying to get on my nerves, she kind of has a point.
 If there is such a thing as looking librariany, I am definitely pulling it off.
 I don’t use make-up, my hair is always pulled back in a ponytail or a bun, and I love simple clothes that don’t draw any attention to me.
 And if that isn’t enough, I literally live in a library.
 I have like twenty thousand books in my room.

 “All done,” I say proudly and observe my creation from every angle.
 The braid is a masterpiece, my hair on the other hand looks even worse than what Chloe started with.

 Chloe examines herself in the mirror, turning from side to side and curling the little strands of hair that frame her face around her fingers.